-The foundation seeks diversity in research, personal, and geographic backgrounds.
-Previous residents have come from departments of history, education, philosophy, journalism, public administration and the social sciences.
-Candidate requirements include:
+The foundation seeks diversity in disciplinary, personal, and geographic backgrounds.
+Previous researchers have come from departments of history, education, philosophy, journalism, public administration, and the social sciences.
+Graduate researcher requirements include:

-- doctoral candidate close to finishing the dissertation (or post-doc) whose research interests include elements of democratic theory and practice;
+- being close to finishing your dissertation (or post-doc) and research interests that include elements of democratic theory and practice;

-- course work completed and dissertation proposal has been accepted by the candidate’s department; able to spend one academic year in residence at the foundation’s Dayton, Ohio, office;
+- spending one academic year in residence at the foundation’s Dayton, Ohio, campus;

-- able to articulate research interests/findings in nontechnical language;
+- ability to articulate research interests/findings in nontechnical language;

-- able to read and write across disciplines and recognize interdisciplinary connections among research questions; and
+- ability and willingness to read and write across disciplines and recognize interdisciplinary connections among research questions; and

-- able to work independently and with others in research teams.
+- ability to work independently and with others in research teams.

-Interested applicants should email a cover letter, current resume, three letters of recommendation, and a writing sample.
-Please send email to email@example.com with subject “Graduate Resident Research Position.”
+Interested applicants should email a cover letter, current resume, three letters of recommendation, and a writing sample to firstname.lastname@example.org with “Graduate Researcher Position” in the subject line.